-First-year applicants can apply to Appalachian via the Common Application or the CFNC application.
-After submitting an application, applicants will receive an email with login information for the student status page.
-Please note: It may take up to one week for your MyMountaineer portal to become available.
+First-year applicants can apply to Appalachian via the Common Application.
+After submitting an application, applicants will receive an email with login information for the MyMountaineer portal within 24 hours.

-Transfer applicants can apply to Appalachian via the CFNC application.
-After submitting an application, applicants will receive an email with login information for your MyMountaineer portal.
-Please note: It may take up to one week for your student status page to become available.
+Transfer applicants can apply to Appalachian via the transfer application.
+After submitting an application, applicants will receive an email with login information for the MyMountaineer portal during the next business day.